Background pattern

 Duaklir Genuair should not be used in children or adolescents under 18 years of age.

-Inform your doctor or pharmacist if you are using, have used recently or may need to use any other medicine.
-If you use Duaklir Genuair with other medicines, it is possible that the effect of Duaklir Genuair or the other medicines may be altered.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.
+If you use Duaklir Genuair with other medicines, the effect of Duaklir Genuair or the other medicines may be altered.

-• Any medicine that may be similar to Duaklir Genuair for the treatment of breathing difficulties.
+• Any medicine that may be similar to Duaklir Genuair for the treatment of difficulty breathing.

-• Medicines that reduce the level of potassium in the blood.
+• Medicines that lower the level of potassium in the blood.
 These include:

 • oral corticosteroids (such as prednisolone),